 There are Civil War sites in our area that offer walking trails and reenactments.
 Walk the trails together and discuss history.
 A couple of local favorites include Stones River National Battlefield in Murfreesboro and the Carter House & Carnton Plantation in Franklin.

-5. HAVE HIM MAKE THE COLD TREATS LIKE ICE CREAM.
+5. HAVE THEM MAKE COLD TREATS LIKE ICE CREAM.

 6. GO ON A TREASURE HUNT BY GEOCACHING.